shakna-israel/ogw/README.md

 Expanding on the absolute terrible idea, this program, which can be shortened to `ogw`, acts as a C compiler for CNoEvil programs, without the need to first include the header file.

+The name is the first thing that should come to mind when you consider the existence of this project.

 ---

 ## Differences